The Paradise of Death: Reception

 In 1994, Science Fiction Chronicle's Don D'Ammassa reviewed the novelisation as "Unlike most of the recent original novels, this has much more of the feel of the series, perhaps because Letts also wrote several original scripts."

 In print

-The Paradise of Death was novelised by Barry Letts for WH Allen's Target Books imprint, and published in 1994 (ISBN 0-426-20413-1); it was the 156th and final novelisation to be published by Target, ending a series of books which began in 1964 (and had been published under the Target label since 1973).
+The Paradise of Death was novelised by Barry Letts for Virgin Books' Doctor Who Books imprint, and published 21 April 1994 (ISBN 0-426-20413-1); it was the 156th novelisation to be published in Target Books' Doctor Who Library, temporarily ending a series of books which began in 1964 (and had been published under the Target label since 1973), until the imprint was revived in 2018.

 The subsequent serial, The Ghosts of N-Space, would be novelised as part of the Virgin Missing Adventures series.